oreol-ag/hyperion-web/faqs.md

 # FAQs

+The following are frequently asked questions about **Hyperion and accelerators.**

 ## What type of accelerator is a multi-core CPU?
 A multi-core CPU (Central Processing Unit) is a **scalar processor** that contains multiple processing cores on a single chip, each of which can execute instructions independently of others.
 While multi-core CPUs are not typically considered accelerators like GPUs or FPGAs, they can provide a significant performance boost for certain types of workloads, particularly those that involve a mix of sequential and parallel computations for multi-threaded applications.